WordPress/create-block-theme/readme.txt

 There will be a new panel accessible from the WordPress Editor, which you can open by clicking on a new icon to the right of the "Save" button, at the top of the Editor.

-1. Create Block Theme panel in the WordPress Editor

 = Step 2 – Style Customizations =
 Make changes to your site styles, fonts and templates using the Editor.